Published by BookTower Publishing April 2013 ISBN 978 0 9557163 4 7

 The booklet examines, through declassified end-of-war Bletchley Park reports, nine particular cryptographic devices introduced by the German cipher authorities to improve the security of the Enigma machine.

 NAVAL ENIGMA: THE HISTORY OF HUT 8, 1939 – 1945 by A. P. Mahon: edited by John Jackson

 ISBN 978-0-85420-443-4 (Softback)

 German Naval Enigma messages were the hardest to break at Bletchley Park during World War Two, due to the complicated way in which they were enciphered.
-A P Mahon, who joined Hut 8 in 1941 and led the naval codebreaking team at for the latter part of the war, gives a unique insight into the methods of discovering the secrets of the Kriegsmarine.
+A. P. Mahon, who joined Hut 8 in 1941 and led the naval codebreaking team at for the latter part of the war, gives a unique insight into the methods of discovering the secrets of the Kriegsmarine.
 These include the year-long battle to overcome the introduction of the four-wheel Enigma machine by the U-boat fleet in February 1942, involving the subsequent blackout of intelligence.
-The brilliant methods devised at Bletchley Park such as Alan Turing’s Banburismus system, overcoming the double-enciphered Officers-Only (Offizier) and the special U-Boat Short Signals, are all explained.
+The brilliant methods devised at Bletchley Park such as Alan Turing’s Banburismus system, overcoming the double enciphered Officers-Only (Offizier) and the U-Boat Short Signals, are all explained.
 Churchill made clear that the U-Boat war – the Battle of the Atlantic – was his greatest fear during World War Two.
-This is a unique insight into how that battle for vital intelligence was won, written by someone who was not only part of the team who helped win that struggle, but also who for part of the time, led it.
+This report is a unique insight into how that battle for vital intelligence was won, written by someone who was not only part of the team helping to win that struggle, but who also led it for a time.
 There is a list of naval keys, a glossary, biography and index.

 [Volume 1 (Part2) & Volume 2] by Frank Birch: edited by John Jackson